-- New M3AAWG and LAP Operation Safety-Net global best practices-Outlining online threats for government, business and industry with the proven recommendations to mitigate them - Hosting and Cloud Service Provider Best Practices-Spamvertising, malware and other online threats could be significantly reduced by hosting companies that follow these hygiene and security processes. - M3AAWG Mobile Messaging Best Practices for Service Providers-These industry best practices can help mitigate mobile messaging (i.e., SMS, MMS and RCS) abuse, including abuse with text messaging and connected services.
+- New M3AAWG and LAP Operation Safety-Net global best practices-Outlining online threats for government, business and industry with the proven recommendations to mitigate them, this new publication was presented to the Irish Minister for Communications, Energy and Natural Resources at our June 2015 Dublin meeting. - New Hosting and Cloud Service Provider Best Practices-Spamvertising, malware and other online threats could be significantly reduced by the hosting companies that follow these hygiene and security processes. - M3AAWG Mobile Messaging Best Practices for Service Providers-These industry best practices can help mitigate mobile messaging (i.e., SMS, MMS and RCS) abuse, including abuse with text messaging and connected services.
 The guidelines outlined here will help service providers and vendors sustain practical levels of trust and security across an open, globally interconnected messaging environment.